West Orange Times & Observer: History

-The West Orange Times & Observer was first published in 1904, but not by that name.
+The Winter Garden Ricochet was first published on Sept.
+13, 1905 by A.B.
+Newton.
+A year later, Newton bought The Apopka Citizen and merged the papers together.
+He sold the Ricochet in 1909.
+The paper changed names and ownership a number of times over the decades.
 In 1970, George Bailey, a Korean War veteran, bought the Winter Garden Times which he renamed the West Orange Times.
-It was acquired by OMG in 2014.
+It was acquired by Observer Media Group in 2014.
+The company split the newspaper to create the West Orange Times & Observer and Southwest Orange Observer.

-OMG is headquartered in Sarasota, Florida, and West Orange Times & Observer is now part of a family of twelve newspapers in Florida, some of which were founded by OMG, others were acquired by OMG.
+OMG is headquartered in Sarasota, Florida, and West Orange Times & Observer is part of a family of twelve newspapers in Florida, some of which were founded by OMG, others were acquired by OMG.
 Most of them now utilize the corporate brand of "Observer" in the title which came from Longboat Observer, the first OMG-owned paper.